Coder-0178/ShadowFiles/readme.md

 # ShadowFiles
 ShadowFiles is a library that uses [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to serve files on the client.

+> [!IMPORTANT]
+> This is still in development, many of the features listed here are planned but not yet implemented!

 If you want to see how to set it up (it's not just `npm i shadowfiles`) go to [Setup](#setup)